ml5js/ml5-website-v02-docsify/docs/contributing/how-to-contribute.md

 - **Illustration**.
 Contribute to the visual appeal of the ml5 website by creating header images for our documentation or the hero sketch on the homepage.
-If your are intersted, email your work to <a href="mailto:info@ml5js.org">info@ml5js.org</a>!
+If your are interested, email your work to <a href="mailto:info@ml5js.org">info@ml5js.org</a>!

 We welcome all forms of socially and technically driven contributions.
 No contribution is too small.
 If you need more information, please contact us at <a href="mailto:info@ml5js.org">info@ml5js.org</a> or via [Github](https://github.com/ml5js/ml5-library/issues).